ArturKasymov/Language-Club-Bot/README.txt

 Language Club Bot
 It's a semester project for Data Engineering course on Theoretical Computer Science department of Jagiellonian University.

-The database is used to store data about current club members, their levels of knowledge of various languages and club meetings.
-It gives an opportunity to speed up the processes of holding a club meeting, such as registration, creation of conversations graph and administration.
+The database is used to store the data about current club members, their levels of knowledge of various languages and club meetings.
+It gives an opportunity to speed up the process of organizing, maintaining and controlling a club meeting, which involves registration, creation of conversations graph and administration.

 Meeting procedure
 1) Registration